-We decorated around the house with the Skippyjon books, hanging sewn birthday banner in the kitchen, a couple of sombreros, Dylan’s dino garden on the kitchen table and a new succulent garden & burlap table runner (I made using an old coffee bag purchased at The Scrap Exchange) in the dining room.
+We decorated around the house with the Skippyjon books, hanging sewn birthday banner in the kitchen, a couple of sombreros, our son’s dino garden on the kitchen table and a new succulent garden & burlap table runner (I made using an old coffee bag purchased at The Scrap Exchange) in the dining room.

 In the backyard, the playset and several soccer balls were ready for play as we lucked out with gorgeous July weather.
 It was a little humid, but no where near as hot as it had been (or rainy – it’s been a very wet summer!).
 I had a little surprise waiting for the kids in the sandbox – a “fossil dig.”
 They each got to take one dinosaur fossil home as part of their goodie bags.